Royal Roads University celebrates the legacy, achievements and experiences of Black Canadians in our university community and beyond.

 Cultural and educational resources

 Interested in learning more?
-Check out this list from 2022 of culture and educational resources curated by assoc. faculty members Athena Madan and Olaolu Adeleye, and other RRU community members.
-The spirit of this list is Pan-African, with a focus on resources published or relevant to events last year.
-It also prioritizes content from the RRU Library.
+Check out 2023 picks as well as items from the 2022 culture and educational resources list curated by assoc. faculty members Athena Madan and Olaolu Adeleye, and other RRU community members.

 Societies and groups